-You'll only taste wild trout if you catch them yourself -- all others are farm raised.
+You'll only taste wild trout if you catch them yourself—all others are farm raised.
 Wherever you get it, trout that you panfry with lemon will be a delicious dinner to serve your guests, fishermen or not.

 Rinse trout, and pat dry.
 Combine 2 teaspoons salt, 1/4 teaspoon pepper, and flour on a plate.
 Season insides of fish with remaining 1 1/2 teaspoons salt and 1/4 teaspoon pepper.
 Insert 3 slices of lemon inside each fish, and dredge in flour; shake off excess.